Icenium/icenium-cli/README.md

 The following Telerik AppBuilder features are not available in the current release of the Telerik AppBuilder CLI but might become available in a future release.

 * You cannot switch your Telerik Platform account.
+* You cannot list connected iOS devices on Linux systems.
+* You cannot view the device log for connected iOS devices on Linux systems.
+* You cannot build applications for iOS and deploy them via cable connection on connected devices on Linux systems.
+* You cannot push changes via cable connection to connected iOS devices on Linux systems.
 * You cannot deploy your apps on connected Windows Phone 8 devices.
 * You cannot load your Windows Phone 8 apps in the companion app.
+* You cannot run your apps in the device simulator on Linux systems.
+* You cannot debug your code with the built-in debug tools in the device simulator on Linux systems.
+* You cannot debug your iOS and Android apps while running on connected iOS and Android devices on Linux systems.
-* You cannot use the AppBuilder UI Designer tool to design the user interface of your Kendo UI Mobile or Kendo UI DataViz apps.
+* You cannot use the AppBuilder UI Designer tool to design the user interface of your Kendo UI Core or Kendo UI Professional apps.

 The following Telerik AppBuilder features are not applicable to the Telerik AppBuilder CLI and will not become available in a future release.